databio/pepatac/docs/download.md

 geofetch -i GSE### -m /path/to/metadata/folder -n PROJECT_NAME
 ```

 ### 3.2: Convert `.sra` files to `.bam`

 Next we're going to convert those downloaded `.sra` files using `looper`.
 If you haven't installed `looper`, do that now before moving forward ([see `looper` docs](https://looper.readthedocs.io/en/latest/)).

 `Looper` requires a few variables and configuration files to work for a specific user.
-One of those is an environment variable called `PEPENV` that points to the `looper` environment configuration file.
-For more detailed information regarding this file, check out the [`looper` docs](https://looper.readthedocs.io/en/latest/cluster-computing.html#pepenv-overview).
+One of those is an environment variable called `DIVCFG` that points to the `looper` environment configuration file.
+For more detailed information regarding this file, check out the [`looper` docs](https://looper.readthedocs.io/en/latest/cluster-computing.html).

-Create a `pepenv.yaml` file and edit this file for your own setup (see [`looper` docs for more information](https://looper.readthedocs.io/en/latest/index.html)).
+Create a `compute_config.yaml` file and edit this file for your own setup (see [`looper` docs for more information](https://looper.readthedocs.io/en/latest/index.html)).

-Paste the following into `pepenv.yaml` and save your changes:
+Paste the following into `compute_config.yaml` and save your changes:
 ```
 compute:
-  local:
+  default:
     submission_template: templates/localhost_template.sub
     submission_command: sh
 ```
 Create an environment variable that points to this file:
 ```
-export PEPENV="/path/to/pepatac_tutorial/pepenv.yaml"
+export DIVCFG="/path/to/pepatac_tutorial/compute_config.yaml"
 ```
-(Remember to add `PEPENV` to your `.bashrc` or `.profile` to ensure it persists).
+(Remember to add `DIVCFG` to your `.bashrc` or `.profile` to ensure it persists).

 The `looper` environment configuration file points to submission template(s) in order to know how to run a sample or series of samples.
-You can [read more about the `PEPENV` configuration file and submission templates here](https://github.com/pepkit/pepenv).
+You can [read more about the `DIVCFG` configuration file and submission templates here](http://divvy.databio.org/en/latest/configuration/).
 We're going to simply setup a local template for the purposes of this tutorial.
 You can also easily create templates for cluster or container use as well!
 ```
 nano localhost_template.sub
 ```